rico1202/install-apps/README.md

-This is Powershell script intended for frew Windows OS instalation to get the basic application installed automatically.
+This is Powershell script intended for fresh Windows OS instalation to get the basic application installed automatically.
 Currently the list of installed apps is folowing:
   * Notepad++
   * VLC